Samreay/Samreay/content/reviews/dungeon_tour_guide/index.md

 One of the downsides of watching these groups learn and improve their teamwork, is that things can feel a bit repetitive.
 You do have the same group of people running very similar permutations of the same dungeon multiple times.
 To compare it to *Divine Dungeon*, which has a mix of mining, economics, the dungeon creating proper ecosystems and traps, multiple levels in the dungeon, the goblins moving in, etc, to allow for a lot of variation in what happens, despite it all being in the same dungeon.
 With the beginner dungeon in DTG, you don't have nearly as much variety.
 That said, if you're a fan of snake-themed dungeons (like I am), it's not an issue!

 In terms of the wider plot, there is an aggressive and nefarious external faction set to try and conquer everything.
 I'll have to admit here too that I wasn't able to follow this conflict, and as a result it often seemed very forced.
-I thought the dungeon was located near a rich and populus city of Nyx (though I may have misread it), and the reason there weren't many adventures around was because the area was so pacified and deep in the host country that adventurers weren't needed.
+I thought the dungeon was located near the rich and populus city of Ketz, and the reason there weren't many adventures around was because the area was so pacified and deep in the host country that adventurers weren't needed.
 And yet, when this external force attacks (with tens of thousands of high-level soldiers), somehow a squad of them show up to the dungeon?
 Where did they come from?
 Why are there only two proper higher-level commanders with a few dozen troops?
 Are other cities being sacked?
+Where is literally any of the miltary might of the kingdom to face off against the Kingsguard?
 Is there a map?
 Ultimately it felt like there needed to be some external conflict and an appropriately-sized aggressive force was conjured up just at the right strength to allow the dungeon to survive.
 Or, earlier in the story when they are attacked by an assassin, there's this exchange:

 > “This is suboptimal,” Rose admitted.
 >